Perena2ECED/ECE-2112-PA2/README.md

     ```

 * The `C = C**3` is used to perform the problem requirement to create data in its cube form.
 The syntax applies an element-wise cubic
-  transformation, cubing each number inside the array natively.
+  transformation, cubing each number inside the array.
 The cube's values transformed the array, having 1 as the smallest and
   1 000 000 is the largest.

     ```